Hyogo Prefectural International High School

 Welcome to Hyogo Prefectural

-This school is one of the youngest high schools comprised of an International
+This high school is comprised only of an International Course in Hyogo

 T Vision of the School | What does this school aim to do ?

 (1) To educate and train young people so that they can contribute to the global community in the future

 In the current world where every aspect of society is rapidly changing due to globalization, a sense of multiculturalism is absolutely needed.
 This school will continue to help its students acquire such sense by having them consider various matters and problems in todayfs world, and train them so that they can actively play a part in the global community.

 (2) To train young people so that they can express themselves and be open to different cultures and languages of the world

 This school will help its students cultivate their identity, based on a

 Students may graduate when they earn all required credits.
 In the first year, students take compulsory lessons that are essential to earning credits for graduation.
 In the second and third year, students choose from various lessons provided according to each studentfs interests and needs.
 Students can focus on learning English, and can also allot more time to scientific subjects.

 V School policies | What does this school actually do?

 (1) To build up expressiveness and creativity of students --- an acquisition of higher level linguistic ability